getsentry/sentry-php/CONTRIBUTING.md

 - Clone the `sentry-php` repository and prepare necessary changes.
 - Add tests for your changes to `tests/`.
 - Run tests and make sure all of them pass.
-- Submit a pull request, targeting the `develop` branch if you added any new features.
-For bug fixes of the current release, please target the `master` branch instead.
+- Open a pull request.

 We will review your pull request as soon as possible.
 Thank you for contributing!